dax8it/Local-CrewAI/README.md

 10. Two documents are generated, research.md and report.md

-11. YOu have the option of running an LLM_Manager as well.
+11. Currently set up to run with an LLM Manager (Gemini currently) in hierarchical mode.